The territory of present-day Tajikistan

 Wakhis and others were not yet settled there in Nasir's time.
 They came

-One of the most important symbols of culture in the Pamirs is the Pamiri house,
+One of the most important repositories of the culture of the Pamirs is the traditional

 of the Pamiri house.